 The San Diego Foundation is committed to assisting cities with the adoption of agefriendly action plans throughout the region.
-The City Council adopted the Age- Friendly Solana Beach Action Plan on March 22, 2023.
+The City Council adopted the Age-Friendly Solana Beach Action Plan on March 22, 2023.

-FY 2022/232023/24 Objective: To implement programs and policies outlined in the adopted Age-Friendly Action Plan.
+FY 2023/24 Objective: To implement programs and policies outlined in the adopted Age-Friendly Action Plan.
 The initial tasks will be to continue the coordination of senior programs and services with local service providers while maximizing the use of the City facilities to accommodate the programs.
-Staff will then work to implement other identified priorities as resources allow. work with the San Diego Foundation, AARP, San Diego State University and local stakeholders to develop an Age-Friendly Action Plan for Council approval.
+Staff will then work to implement other identified priorities as resources allow.

-- Conduct an inventory of policies and current plans related to livable domains to understand opportunities and gaps.
-(Completed) - Administer an assessment to create the baseline and provide direction.
-(Completed) - Use the survey results to identify high-priority issues.
-(Completed) - Execute listening sessions to allow input from diverse community voices.
-(Completed) - Share community input with all stakeholders.
-Solicit feedback, garner support and draft an action plan.
-(Completed) - Aggregate the input from residents, community stakeholders, staff, and others.
-(Completed) - Develop the final draft for Council approval.
-(Completed) - Coordinate with other local service providers, including Solana Beach Community Connections, Solana Beach Presbyterian Church, the County Library, etc. to maximize programs and services for the senior community. - Include infrastructure improvements to promote accessibility and walkability. - Communicate effectively City programs, projects and activities to the senior community. - Increase senior activities, programs and services.
+- Coordinate with other local service providers, including Solana Beach Community Connections, Solana Beach Presbyterian Church, the County Library, etc. to maximize programs and services for the senior community. - Include infrastructure improvements to promote accessibility and walkability. - Communicate effectively City programs, projects and activities to the senior community. - Increase senior activities, programs and services.

-Estimated Cost: Staff time.
-The City was approved for a grant through the San Diego Foundation to fund assistance with conducting the community meetings and drafting the final Action Plan.
-The local partners will be the San Diego Foundation, AARP and San Diego State University who will all work with City Staff to accomplish the tasks leading up to the final Action Plan.
-TBD pending Council direction on recommendations in the adopted Age-Friendly Solana Beach Action Plan.
-City Staff will explore partnership's to maximize senior programs and services including utilizing City facilities.
+Estimated Cost: TBD pending Council direction on recommendations in the adopted Age-Friendly Solana Beach Action Plan.
+City Staff will explore partnerships to maximize senior programs and services including utilizing City facilities.
 However, increased programs and services may require more investment from the City, which will be brought to Council for consideration before implementation.